Friday, September 22, 2023

 Fire Sale – What Happened To Cisco’s Flip Camera?

 Dang, it!
-This turned into alleged to be a story approximately a product achievement, not a product failure.
-Pure Digital created the low-cease enormously portable video digicam marketplace some years returned after which got offered out for a 1/2 one thousand million U.S. Bucks through the networking large Cisco.
-Cisco is full of smart, bright product managers, and they need to raise this a hit product into outer space.
+This was allegedly a story about a product achievement, not a failure.
+Pure Digital created the low-cease, enormously portable video digicam marketplace some years ago, after which it was offered for a 1/2 one thousand million U.S. Bucks through the networking large Cisco.
+Cisco is full of smart, bright product managers who must raise this hit product into outer space.
 But they failed to, and now the Flip video digital camera is going away; what took place?

 Why I Loved The Flip Video Camera

-So I’m inclined to ‘fess up – I personal a Flip video digicam.
-In truth, I so fell in love with this product that I sold one early on while it becomes nevertheless owned by using Pure Digital.
+So I’m inclined to ‘fess up – I have a Flip video digicam.
+In truth, I so fell in love with this product that I sold one early on while it became owned by Prime Digital.
 However, after some time of traveling around in my pocket all the time, the screen failed.
-I ended up getting a Kodak Zi8 to replace it in part because the Zi8 had a feature that the Flip in no way did – it had a jack that allowed it to be used with an external microphone.
+I got a Kodak Zi8 to replace it partly because the Zi8 had a feature that the Flip in no way did – it had a jack that allowed it to be used with an external microphone.

-I kept my eye on the Flip through the years because I was still seduced using its small length.
-I by no means again offered one surely as it truly seemed to trade – the Flip that is being supplied these days positive looks the same as the Flip that I bought numerous years in the past.
+I kept my eye on the Flip through the years because its small length still seduced me.
+I by no means again offered one surely as it truly seemed to trade – the Flip that is being supplied these days positively looks the same as the Flip that I bought numerous years ago.
 Sure, they’ve come out with an HD model and a few pretty “skins” that allow you to customize it; however, that appears to be approximately it.

 Flip Camera